syntaxsurge/AIPenGuild/README.md

 * * *

 7\.
-Code Formatting & Optimization
+Code Formatting And Optimization
 -----------------------------------

 To ensure code consistency and automatic formatting, please run the following ESLint command after making changes to the project: